rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/iai2Vtt.png"/>
 DSW1 will be the root bridge for VLANs 99 and 10, and the secondary bridge for VLANs 20, 30, and 40.
-Using the “do show spanning-tree vlan (VLAN-ID)” command, we can see whether or not this bridge is the root in that VLAN.
+Using “show spanning-tree vlan (VLAN-ID),” we can see whether or not this bridge is the root in that VLAN.
 <br />
 <br />
 <img src="https://i.imgur.com/EVCN5q0.png"/>